Who, or what, is God?

 But God, in His wisdom, conceived of another kind of being and so He created an evolving, lawful universe that would evolve stars, galaxies and eventually life and human beings.
 There were important characteristics that couldn't be created ex nihilo, but that had to evolve in a contingent universe.
 This evolving creation required some evil in the mix, in order to evolve as God desired and to create such complex life forms and humans.
 Yes, God could have created “humans” from scratch, like He did the angels, but those humans would have been different than we are.
 God judged that beings forged in the fire of self-determination, involving tough decisions, ultimate risks, suffering and trials, would have superior qualities, and in the end, be worth the costs.

-Maybe because S(He) created us such that we would be more richly rewarded by finding our own way, by working hard to help create the good, the true and the beautiful, because we and S(He) value hard, creative work towards meaningful goals.
+God created us such that we would be more richly rewarded by helping to find our own way, by working hard to help create the good, the true and the beautiful, and by learning to value hard, creative work towards meaningful goals.

 God, being just, and supremely loving His created beings, agonized over the costs and rewards, and determined that He Himself should share in this created, contingent world and its sufferings.
 How could He expose His created beings to such suffering if He were not willing to expose Himself?
 So, He decided that He should also suffer, in the form of His only begotten Son, and that the sufferings of Himself, His Son and of people were worth the costs.